Video game localization: Tasks and challenges

+Localization can be affected by the space on the screen allocated for text, which is often set based on the source language.
+This can include game elements such as dialogue, signage, captions, or narrative.
+German is an example of a destination language that presents difficulties due to length the constraints of screen space.

 When games are more story-driven than action-driven, culturalising them can be challenging because of all the premises the designers are taking for granted in the development of the plot.
 Asian gamers seem to prefer more childlike characters, while Western countries might emphasize adult features.
-An example of the changes that are likely to happen during localization is Fatal Frame (known in Japan as Zero and known in Europe as Project Zero) (Tecmo 2001).
-In the original Japanese version the protagonist, Miku, was a frightened seventeen-year-old girl looking for her brother Mafuyu who disappeared after entering a haunted mansion.
-In the US and European versions Miku is nineteen, has Western features, and is not wearing the original Japanese school uniform.
-Unfortunately, developers did not think necessary to change her brother's appearance, so when players do find Mafuyu at the end of the game they do not seem to be blood-related.
+An example of the changes that are likely to happen during localization is the first Fatal Frame game (known in Japan as Zero and known in Europe as Project Zero).
+In the original Japanese version the protagonist, Miku Hinasaki, was a frightened seventeen-year-old girl looking for her brother Mafuyu who disappeared after entering a haunted mansion.
+In the US and European versions Miku is nineteen, has Western features, and is not wearing the original Japanese school uniform, but developers did not think necessary to change her brother's appearance, so when players do find Mafuyu at the end of the game they do not seem to be blood-related.
 While most games only need small changes to be localized for another region, there are also games that had to be thematically overhauled for a new region.
 For example, efforts to localize the Nintendo DS rhythm game Osu!
 Tatakae!
 Ouendan for the western world led to a completely new and thematically different game, Elite Beat Agents, which reuses Ouendan's gameplay but is re-themed to feature special agents helping people around the world instead of oendan cheering people in Japan, due to Ouendan's innate reliance on Japanese culture making a plain localization of that game unviable.